Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M150 X2 R0 U255 B0 P255 S1 F1      ; left encoder led
 M150 X2 R0 U255 B0 P255 S1 F0      ; right encoder led
 </pre>

+### Notes

+* This command is only supported on controllers that have an output connector for DotStar or NeoPixel LEDs.
+* The specified RGB values will be sent to the number of LEDs in the LED strip as specified by the S parameter, pushing the existing colours along the strip.
+To set all the LEDs the same colour, make the S parameter equal to or a little longer than the number of LEDs in the strip.
+* Caution: if the S parameter is omitted then as many LEDs as can be set in a single chunk will be addressed which depends on the board (e.g. 60 RGBW neopixels on Duet2, many more on Duet 3).
+We recommend users always explicitly set the number of LEDs to address, rather than rely on this behaviour as the number of LEDs addressed in a single chunk may change in the future.
+* If a Neopixel LED strip is assigned to a pin that that cannot generate the WS2812 LED timing in hardware, then motion will be suspended while the LED strip is being written.
+* Some Neopixel/WS2812 versions have the colour order as RGB and others are GRB.
+Check the datasheet for the LEDs you are using if the Red and Green colours are switched.

 ## M190: Wait for bed temperature to reach target temp